 - Don't put too much stock in your emotions - you may be euphoric or depressed or something in between.
 Or, you may vacillate between one emotion and another, like you're on an emotional roller coaster.
 Learn about the differences between the baby blues and postpartum depression.

-- Parenthood is not a cake walk.
-Don't expect to be the perfect mother from day one.
+- Don't expect to be the perfect mother from day one.
 You'll likely need some time to get the hang of it.
 You also need to remember to take of yourself.

 - If you gave birth to your baby by Caesarean section, you will need to recover from both childbirth and surgery.
 Consider these helpful tips for your recovery after C-section.